LAC-Tech/The-WAL-of-Time/README.md

-# The WAL of Time
+# WAL of Time (WOT)

 > The WAL weaves as the WAL wills

-WAL of Time is an experimental, asynchronous event store designed for multi-master replication.
+WAL of Time is a distributed log (in the sense of data storage, not logging).
+It's designed for high physical availability.
 WAL of Time is a working name, and subject to change.
 It will henceforth be written as WOT.

-## Motivation
+## Overview and Motivation

 WOT is optimised for recording and synchronising data.

-## Industrial Motivation
+That's it.
+That's all it does.
+BYO read model.

+I see it as something used for ultra high availability systems, that need to respond quickly and sync later.
+Physically distributed data capture, in industries like logistics.
+Or local first type scenarios.

 ## Non-Goals

 WOT unashamedly and intentionally prioritizes availability over consistency.

-A rich data model, queryabilitty etc are non-goals; though it is envisioned that a family of CRDT views or indexes could be built atop it.
+A rich data model, queryability etc are non-goals; though it is envisioned that a family of CRDT views or indexes could be built atop it.

 ## Design

-Logical "node" vs physical node.
-A physical single node might be distributed.

-WOT is built around an abstract, asynchronous file system with 4 operations; Create, Read, Append, and Delete.
+One node has many topics.
+Each topic is made of 1..N logs.
+There must be one local log, this represents events captured on the current node.
+There can be 0..N remote logs, which represents events captured on other nodes.

+The whole system is a single threaded event loop, which resolve to the following IO operations for files on disk:
+- Create
+- Read
+- Append
+- Delete

 All files are append-only, and can never be modified; though they can be deleted.

-A WOT DB is made up of multiple append-only files, called event logs.
-A DB must have at least one event log - that corresponding to the node the DB is on.
-This is the *local log*.
-It may in turn have zero to many *remote logs*; these are copies of events recorded on other nodes.

 ## Implementation

 I have elected to implement this in Zig, for the following reasons:

-- ease of inter-operability with C; C is the lingua franca of computing, and low friction in creating C bindings is very important.
+- ease of C interop; C is the lingua franca of computing, and low friction in creating C bindings is very important.
 - liburing style io_uring bindings built directly into the standard library
 - My personal preference for parameterisable modules, ala Ocaml, over traits.